safe-global/safe-ecosystem-database/README.md

 This database maintains a list of confirmed internal and external integrations to the safe services.
 Internal integrations, e.g. blocknative or tenderly and external integrations e.g. Metropolis or Onchain Den.

-**This is useful to:**
+## Benefits

+The ecosystem database is used to:

-- Get a holistic picture and understanding of the ecosystem
+- Get a holistic picture and understanding of the Safe ecosystem
-- Allow Safe stakeholders to quickly navigate the ecosystem
+- Allow stakeholders to quickly navigate the Safe ecosystem
-- Identify opportunities for the Safe ecosystem
+- Identify opportunities within the Safe ecosystem
-- Understanding which safe services are most in use
+- Understand which Safe services are in use
-- Understanding the level of integrations
+- Understand the level of Safe integrations

-**The database keeps track of the following integrations:**

-- Core SDK
-    - Core AA SDK
-    - Safe Apps SDK
-- Core Protocol
-    - Modules
-    - Guards
-    - Contracts
-- Core API
-    - Transaction Service
-    - Client Gateway
-    - …
-- Networks
-- And more!

 ## Adding projects